**Due to space limitations, we are currently not accepting book donations. We recommend donating books to Books for Africa, Goodwill or Read Indeed.

 - Damaged books, including those with tears, large marks, water damage or broken spines

 - Instructional materials, including teacher guides and textbooks

 Studies have shown that being read to as a child and having books in the home are two very important factors in a child's future academic success.
 Sadly, the majority of low-income families have no children's books at home.

 How to donate your books

 - Plan ahead.
 Before you make your donation, please contact Julia at email@example.com or 651-251-9059 to make an appointment to drop off your books.
 This ensures we have space and staff available to receive you and your donation.
 Generally, books can be delivered to our main office in St. Paul Monday through Friday, 9:30 a.m. - 4:00 p.m.

-- Consider volunteering to process donation books.
+- Consider volunteering to process donated books.
 Because of the volume of donations received, we have a great need for help with processing book donations, particularly during the winter and early spring months.
 This is a great one-time or short-term volunteer opportunity for families or groups.
-Contact Julia at email@example.com or 651-251-9059 for more information.
+Contact Julia at firstname.lastname@example.org or 651-251-9059 for more information.